Office Hours: by appointment

 MTLA 607: Teachers as Advocates for Children and Youth

-The Freedom Schools: A History of Student Activists on the Frontlines of the Mississippi Civil Rights Movement (book manuscript under review)
+The Freedom Schools: A History of Student Activists on the Front Lines of the Mississippi Civil Rights Movement (New York: Columbia University Press, forthcoming 2016)

 “’The Fight Was Instilled in Us’: High School Student Activism and the Civil Rights Movement in Charleston,” South Carolina Historical Magazine 114, no. 1 (January 2013); 4-28.